wp-plugins/konnichiwa/readme.txt

 - Manage unlimited number of subscription plans
 - Protect content by type or by category, all from one page
 - Protect each individual piece of content individually from the add/edit page in your administration
+- Protect parts of post / page (or any other content) by placing it inside Konnichiwa shortcode
 - Supports custom content types
 - Supports Paypal and Stripe payments
 - Manage subscriptions and manually subscribe users